• Home

 In the 1960s, with the enactment of new Civil Rights laws, many of the restrictions on black voting were made illegal.
 Eventually, with the draft and the war raging in Viet Nam, the 26th Amendment to the Constitution was ratified giving citizens 18 to 21 years of age the right to vote.
 The chant at the time was “Old enough to fight, old enough to vote.”
 In 1986 citizens living overseas on military bases were given the right to vote.

-were to buy cytotec The struggle for voting rights continues
+The struggle for voting rights continues

 The struggle to secure the right to vote continues today over access to polling stations, long lines and limited hours to vote, the security of mail-in ballots, voter identification, accommodations for the disabled, seniors, the homeless, felons, and for minorities, especially in poorer communities.